What Therapy Is Like for Women Who’ve Been Holding It All Together

 -

 The session fee is $175 for a 50-minute session, and I am not in-network with insurance.
-I don’t take insurance to: protect my client’s privacy and confidentially.
+I don’t take insurance to: protect my client’s privacy and confidentiality.
 Insurances also require I give you a diagnosis and control the type of treatment you receive.
 I can provide you with a document known as a superbill you may submit to your insurance for reimbursement.
 I recommend checking in with your insurance first.

 -